Pre-payment or early repayment is a payment you make towards your loan repayment before the completion of your loan tenure.

 For pre-paying (in full or part), if your bank charges you a fee, then weigh which option is better – paying the penalty or pre-paying to save money on interest.
 Then decide your next move.

 If you have decided on pre-closing your personal loan, these are the steps you need to follow.

 The guidelines for the pre-closure of your MoneyTap Credit Line are different for different finance partners.

 If your credit line has been approved by RBL Bank, you can pre-close your loan whenever you want.
 There are no pre-closure charges attached.

 For other finance partners, you can pre-close your loan only after you have paid at least 3 EMIs.
-3% of the outstanding loan amount will be charged to pre-close the loan.
+3% to 5% of the outstanding loan amount will be charged to pre-close the loan.

 There is no immediate effect on CIBIL if you pay off your ongoing personal loan entirely.
 However, in the long run, closing a loan successfully does have a positive effect on your credit score.
 On the other hand, partial or part pre-payment doesn’t have any effect on your CIBIL, although it reduces your total loan burden.